ola-dola/eloquent-js/chapt-3.md

 <br>

 > A key aspect in understanding functions is understanding scopes.
 Each block creates a new scope.
-Parameters and bindings declared in a given scope are local and not visible from the outside.
-Bindings declared with var behave differently—they end up in the nearest function scope or the global scope.
+Parameters and bindings declared in a given scope are local and not visible from the outside. __Bindings declared with var behave differently—they end up in the nearest function scope or the global scope__.

 ## Exercises